davidoury/docker-tutorial/README.md

 Docker can be started on a Mac from a shell (opened with a terminal program) as follows:
 ```
-docker-machine start default
+$ docker-machine start default
-eval $(docker-machine env default)
+$ eval $(docker-machine env default)
 ```
 The first command starts (and creates if necessary) a virtual machine named `default` on which Docker containers will be run.
 The second line sets up the shell environment (you are currently using) to run `docker` commands on the `default` virtual machine.
-Both commands should be run each time you want to use Docker from a new terminal window.
+This second command should be run when you interact with the Docker daemon from another terminal window (shell).

 You will (usually) need to know the IP address of the `default` virtual machine in order to use the containers you run there.
 To obtain its IP address run:
 ```
-docker-machine ip default
+$ docker-machine ip default
 ```

 For details on the `docker-machine` command see: